maxgio92/notes/content/notes/program-execution-environment.md

 On the other side, the stack pointer (SP) and base pointer (BP) point to the stack, which contains data about the program being executed.

 While a detailed explanation of the stack is beyond the scope of this blog, here's a basic idea: it's a special area of memory that the CPU uses to manage data related to the program's functions (subroutines) as they are called and executed, pushing it to it in a LIFO method.
-And each stack is protected by a guard to avoid a stack overflow.
 We'll see later on in more detail.

 Data and code are organized in specific regions inside the process address space.
 It's constantly updated by the CPU on push and pop operations on the stack.
 The stack pointer is usually set by the OS during the load to point to the top of the stack memory region.